pmem/rpma/tools/perf/CONFIG.JSON.md

 - "JOB_NUMA" - a number of the NUMA node on which benchmarking tools will be run on the RPMA initiator,
 - "REMOTE_JOB_NUMA" - a number of the NUMA node on which benchmarking tools will be run on the RPMA target,
 - "REMOTE_DIRECT_WRITE_TO_PMEM" - a state of 'Direct Write to PMem' (true or false).
 It is not required in case of Cascade Lake platforms, when "REMOTE_SUDO_NOPASSWD" is set to true and "REMOTE_RNIC_PCIE_ROOT_PORT" is set correctly (for more details see ["Optional parameters"](#optional-parameters) below).
 - "REMOTE_PMEM_PATH" - a path to a PMem on an RPMA target (Device DAX or File System DAX).
-It is not used and can be set to any value if 'filetype' is set to 'malloc' in a figure used in the benchmark.
+In case of Device DAX it should be an absolute path to a DAX device (for example "/dev/dax0.0").
+In case of File System DAX it should be an absolute path to a non-existing file on this file system, which fio will use as a template to create separate files for each fio job (for example: "/mnt/pmem/file", where "/mnt/pmem/" is a directory where File System DAX is mounted on and "/mnt/pmem/file" does not exist; fio will create files with names "/mnt/pmem/file.NNN").
+"REMOTE_PMEM_PATH" is not used and can be set to any value if 'filetype' is set to 'malloc' in a figure used in the benchmark.

 For example: